FAQ

 My /// comments are stripped on publish — where do they go?

-They stay in your @local branch. git shadow publish creates two commits:
+They stay in your @local branch.
+When you run git shadow commit, two commits are created:

 1. One with the full code including /// comments — stays in @local